Richard Sorge: Early life

-Sorge was born on 4 October 1895 in the settlement of Sabunchi, a suburb of Baku, Baku Governorate of the Russian Empire (now Baku, Azerbaijan).
+Sorge was born on 4 October 1895 in the settlement of Sabunchi, a suburb of Baku, then part of the Russian Empire (now Azerbaijan).
 He was the youngest of the nine children of Gustav Wilhelm Richard Sorge (1852–1907), a German mining engineer employed by the Deutsche Petroleum-Aktiengesellschaft (DPAG) and the Caucasian oil company Branobel and his Russian wife, Nina Semionovna Kobieleva.
 His father moved back to Germany with his family in 1898, after his lucrative contract expired.
 In Sorge's own words:

 The one thing that made my life a little different from the average was a strong awareness of the fact that I had been born in the southern Caucasus and that we had moved to Berlin when I was very small.

 Sorge attended Oberrealschule Lichterfelde when he was six.
 He described his father as having political views that were "unmistakably nationalist and imperialist", which he shared as a young man.
 However, the cosmopolitan Sorge household was "very different from the average bourgeois home in Berlin".
 Sorge considered Friedrich Adolf Sorge, an associate of Karl Marx and Friedrich Engels, to be his grandfather, but he was actually Sorge's great-uncle.